Import live fish and shellfish

 - England and Wales

-What you need to do to import or export live fish, molluscs and crustaceans (shellfish): authorisation and health certificates.
+What you need to do to import live fish, molluscs and crustaceans (shellfish): authorisation and health certificates.

 To import live fish, molluscs and crustaceans (shellfish) you need to be authorised by the Fish Health Inspectorate (FHI).
 You may also need a health certificate for the fish or shellfish to show they are disease free.